Compliance, communications, and compensation: DOJ’s ECCP follows the rhythm of regulatory action

 “Adhering to the Commission’s recordkeeping and supervision requirements is not optional.
 This matter is another in a series of cases that reflects the Commission’s commitment to ensuring the Division of Enforcement can effectively investigate potential misconduct and, where needed, hold wrongdoers operating in our markets to account.”

-A wider range of firms have begun to take remedial action where noncompliance is concerned by self-reporting and improving policies.
+A wider range of organizations have begun to take remedial action where noncompliance is concerned by self-reporting and improving policies.
 True to the word of ECCP guidelines and SEC commentary, cooperation can keep organizations out of the line of fire.
 Gurbir S. Grewal, Director of the SEC’s Division of Enforcement stressed this matter:

 “Self-report, cooperate and remediate.
 If you adopt that playbook, you’ll have a better outcome than if you wait for us to come calling.”